bafmin/manus-project-os/README.md

 # Manus Project OS

-A GitHub-ready operating system for larger Manus software projects.
+Structured operating system for building large software projects with Manus.

-This framework is inspired by the specialist workflow pattern used in gstack, but rebuilt for Manus-first delivery.
-It is designed for projects where you need stronger planning, tighter testing, clearer release control, and less context drift.
+Manus Project OS provides governance, workflow structure, and repeatable delivery templates so AI-assisted engineering stays organized as projects grow.

+This framework is designed for:

+• B2B SaaS platforms
+• internal operations systems
+• AI-enabled applications
+• compliance and workflow platforms

 ## What this repo does